Now Walk It Out: Why Walking is The New Running

 Before I jump into this, I’m by no means saying do not run or that running is bad!
 Running is good in moderation.
 Kind of like chocolate, avocado, coconut oil, kale - you see my point.
 If you’ve been following me for a while now when it comes to healthy weight loss, it is a combo of what you're eating, when you're eating, how you're eating, and overall lifestyle including stress and movement.
 Oh, and when reading studies, BMI means sh*t.
 BMI =weight & height.
 That really provides no insight on muscle vs fat and this formula is used for all genders.
 This study shows runners had a lower BMI than walkers.
 I weigh more now than I did when I used to run, yet I'm leaner and stronger.
 So if I was in this study, they would say my walking increased my BMI.
 See my point.

 As a society, we’re told in order to lose weight we must burn more calories and eat less.
 Running burns a lot of calories and is accessible to many as it does not require a gym membership.
 However, the calories in and calories out theory is flawed; it does not take into account our hormones.
 Weight loss is a hormonal concern, not a caloric one.
 Those who follow this idea often lose weight at first, but eventually, their BMR (basal metabolic rate) slows down and the body perceives its in a starvation phase and clings to fat.

-We’re all different and our bodies manifest issues in different ways.
 I’m here to talk about running and walking, and our hormones.
-For some, logging long runs or running every single day may result in additional weight gain around the waistline (visceral fat).
+For some, especially women, logging long runs or running every single day can result in additional weight gain around the waistline (visceral fat).
 For others, it might manifest itself into something such as loss of period, acne, fatigue, hypothyroidism and GUT ISSUES.
 Oh, I could write a book on excess cortisol from over-exercising.
 Remember, exercise is a stressor and when done right it is good, but too much, and the body responds the same way it responds to any other stress in your life.